 Click here to see the Introduction to the Instructor’s Guide which includes the GTTP’s approach to teaching Travel & Tourism, an explanation of the PASSPORT curriculum and an outline of the syllabus.

 In some countries, like Russia, PASSPORT TO THE WORLD, is the officially-approved introductory curriculum.
-In Ireland, PASSPORT TO THE WORLD was incorporated into Ireland’s new national curriculum.
 In other member countries, like Hungary and Canada, PASSPORT TO THE WORLD is used to supplement existing curriculum.
-In Brazil PASSPORT TO THE WORLD was adopted by the federal government of Brazil as part of its drive to expand tourism education in state and municipal schools throughout Brazil.
-In Kenya PASSPORT TO THE WORLD was approved by the education ministry and is used to introduce students to this subject.
+In India PASSPORT TO THE WORLD is being introduced to students in secondary school.
+In the Philippines, PASSPORT TO THE WORLD is used in first year university studies.
+In Kenya PASSPORT TO THE WORLD was approved by the education ministry and is used to introduce students to this subject throughout the country.
 For countries that are just starting to offer this subject, PASSPORT TO THE WORLD can be used as the introductory curriculum and provides a basis for understanding the industry and for going on to further study.

-GTTP teacher-training courses on the global curriculum, PASSPORT TO THE WORLD, and on student assessment methodologies have been delivered to teachers in Hungary, Jamaica, Russia, Kenya, Tanzania, and South Africa.
-These are in addition to regular teacher training provided by each country program.
+GTTP teacher-training courses on the global curriculum, PASSPORT TO THE WORLD, and on student assessment methodologies have been delivered to teachers in France, Hungary, India, Jamaica, Russia, Kenya, Tanzania, and South Africa.
+These are in addition to regular teacher training provided by individual GTTP members to their own teachers.

 The GTTP assessment approach utilizes portfolios prepared by the students, and provides teacher training in this method.

-The GTTP member countries work together in a number of ways, especially in the sharing ideas and experiences that can improve their own operations.
-Country directors conduct teacher training sessions in GTTP member countries.
+The GTTP members work together in a number of ways, especially in the sharing ideas and experiences that can improve their own operations.
+They meet annually as a group to facilitate coordination and develop new materials.

 The development of the curriculum known as PASSPORT is an example of a collaborative project.
-GTTP member country schools can also "twin" with each other, which is an opportunity for students in two countries to learn more about each other.
+GTTP member schools can also "twin" with each other, which is an opportunity for students in different countries to learn more about each other.

 Internships where students are exposed to the workplace are an important part of the activities of GTTP members.
 Students need to be able to see what life is like in a “real” business.
-In some GTTP member countries, internships are paid activities and students work for months or even during an entire school year at a local business.
-In other member countries, such an extensive internship is not feasible.
+In some GTTP member countries/regions, internships are paid activities and students work for months or even during an entire school year at a local business.
+In others, such an extensive internship is not feasible.

 One alternative for exposing students to the workplace is unpaid, 30-hour work-study programs that can be conducted individually or in groups.

-GTTP member countries involve students in a myriad of local and national activities.
-The GTTP sponsors four global competitions.
+GTTP members involve students in a myriad of local and national activities.
+The GTTP sponsors these global competitions.

 This essay competition reinforces the GTTP’s emphasis on developing an individual student’s research, writing and photographic skills.
 Students compete for national and international cash prizes.
 For details, click here.